senotrusov/notes/arch-linux-installation.md

 === "Ext4 filesystem"

-    Ext4 generally works well with its default settings, though you might consider adding `noatime` and `commit=30` if you want to further reduce disk writes and potentially improve performance.
+    Ext4 generally does not require manual editing.
+Since `genfstab` detects active mount options, the flags you used earlier (`noatime` and `commit=30`) should already be present.

     ```sh
     nano /mnt/etc/fstab